The Leading Voice for Economic Developers in Michigan

 Types of Training

 Scholarships will be provided for education/training specifically in the area of economic development (training outside of economic development will not be accepted).
 Priority will be given to MEDA training.
-Requests made for training outside of MEDA will only be excepted if MEDA does not offer the same type of training.
+Requests made for training outside of MEDA will only be accepted if MEDA does not offer the same type of training.

 Size of Scholarship Awards